FerencBuzas/Java/README.txt

   service

     Contains a REST service, which retrieves Composers, Publishers, Books.
-    It can return hardcoded values, or TODO: use JPA or Spring Data.
-    The browsers had Cross Origion problems.
+    It can return hardcoded values, or TODO: use JPA The browsers had Cross Origion problems.
 When I added a Cross Origin extension Chrome, it had Authentication error.
     Then I added Cross Origin header to the service, following